hex705/arduinoOSC/README.md

 ## Change Log

+July 2024
+**ESP32** support updated
+  -- type of int across boards is an issue
+  -- on 2024 it seems esp32 ( at least ada fruit feather) is ok with arduino 16 bit int and esp 32bit int.
+  -- removed an ifndef around ints in oscdata.h and oscdata.cpp to ensure that ints compile on Uno and feather. commented in each file respectively.

 August 2022 -
 **ESP32** support added.
   Send and receive OSC via serial (UNO) and UDP (Adafruit Feather huzzah32) to Node (using https://github.com/colinbdclark/osc.js/) and to Processing V3.xx (does not yet work with P4.xx+)